Coronavirus / Covid-19

 I will liaise with the funeral director and the crematorium or cemetery staff to ensure that everything goes smoothly on the day.

-My hope is that a humanist funeral ceremony will help you to grieve for the person who has died.
+My hope is that a Humanist funeral ceremony will help you to grieve for the person who has died.
 It should be a memorable occasion – something you can look back upon in years to come.
 You will receive a presentation copy of the ceremony detailing everything that was said, including any poems or readings.
 I will also email it to you so you can copy and share it as you choose.

 If you would like an informal discussion with no obligation, please contact me.
 I’d be happy to answer any queries you may have and help you decide whether I am the right person to lead your loved one’s funeral ceremony.

-the stream that overflows has passed,
+“And when the stream that overflows has passed,

 A consciousness remains upon the silent memory;